vmware/vic-product/docs/user_doc/vic_vsphere_admin/mgmt_network.md

 A port group that the VCH uses to communicate with vCenter Server and ESXi hosts.
 Container VMs use this network to communicate with the VCH.

+**IMPORTANT NOTES**:

+- Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the VCH, always use a secure network for the management network.
+- Container VMs communicate with the VCH endpoint VM over the management network when an interactive shell is required.
+While the communication is encrypted, the public keys are not validated, which leaves scope for man-in-the-middle attacks.
+This connection is only used when the interactive console is enabled (`stdin`/`out`/`err`), and not for any other purpose.
-**IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the VCH, always use a secure network for the management network.
-Ideally, use separate networks for the management network and the container networks.
-The most secure setup is to make sure that VCHs can access vCenter Server and ESXi hosts directly over the management network, and that the management network has route entries for the subnets that contain both the target vCenter Server and the corresponding ESXi hosts.
+- Ideally, use separate networks for the management network and the container networks.
+- The most secure setup is to make sure that VCHs can access vCenter Server and ESXi hosts directly over the management network, and that the management network has route entries for the subnets that contain both the target vCenter Server and the corresponding ESXi hosts.
 If the management network does not have route entries for the vCenter Server and ESXi host subnets, you must configure asymmetric routing.
 For more information about asymmetric routing, see the section on the [`--asymmetric-routes` option](#asymmetric-routes).

 When you create a VCH, `vic-machine create` checks that the firewall on ESXi hosts allows connections to port 2377 from the management network of the VCH.
 If access to port 2377 on ESXi hosts is subject to IP address restrictions, and if those restrictions block access to the management network interface, `vic-machine create` fails with a firewall configuration error:
 <pre>Firewall configuration incorrect due to allowed IP restrictions on hosts: